IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 Attributes
 -----------

 Attributes are essentially key:value pairs inside the CDF, similar to a python dictionary object.
-For example: MISSION:IMAP, or INSTRUMENT:IDEX.
+For example - Mission=IMAP, or Instrument=IDEX.

+Attributes come in two forms:

-Attributes can be attached to a Variable if they describe a particular data variable.
-If they are not attached to a variable, they are considered "global" attributes, and the describe the file as a whole.
+* **Variable Attributes** - Attributes can be attached to a Variable if they only describe a particular data variable.
+* **Global Attributes** - If they are not attached to a variable, they describe the file in it's entirety.

 ISTP Compliance
 ===============